hyprsoftcorp/ConsoleCommandProcessor/README.md

 # Console Command Processor
-A helper library for console command line interface (CLI) applications.
+A helper library for console command processing applications.
 This library provides the following functionality:

 1. All asynchronous API.
 2. Main program loop for command and parameter validation and processing.